[Back to Social Challenges]

 A conspiracy theory is also about a group of people who believe they have access to a truth which some conspirators wish to keep secret, which raises yet more questions.

 Finally, it seems likely that, in some cases, the conspiracy theory is being fed by people who do not believe it, but for whom the conspiracy theory, and the activities of those who believe it, serve some useful purpose.
+This purpose may be the conspiracy meeting some psychological need (see this Psychology Today article), or there may be some more overt reason.
 So there may actually be a real conspiracy, even if the conspiracy theory is completely false.
 Which raises one other key question.

 See the Sarah Kendzior link below: she argues that some powerful people deliberately 'weaponize' conspiracy theories as a way of deflecting attention from real crimes.